jasper-zanjani/notes/includes/Linux/defs.md

 :
     Program that allows a user to view mail, such as mutt, pine, printmail, elm, mail, Thunderbird, Evolution, and Eudora

+#### Pipewire
+:
+    **Pipewire** is a media server intended to facilitate audio and video handling in Linux as a replacement for [PulseAudio](#pulseaudio) and JACK.
+    It exposes a graph-based processing engine that abstracts audio and video devices.

 **Process**{: #process }
 :
     A process consists of an [address space](#address-space) and a set of data structures within the kernel.

+#### PulseAudio
+:
+    **PulseAudio** is a sound server for POSIX OSes and a fixture on many Linux distributions.

+    PulseAudio is built around **sources** and **sinks** (i.e. devices) connected to **source outputs** and **sink inputs** (streams)

+    - **Source** is an input device that produces samples, usually running a thread with its own event loop, generating sample chunks which are posted to all connected source outputs
+    - **Source output** is a recording stream which consumes samples from a source
+    - **Sink** is an output device that consumes samples, usually running a thread with its own event loop mixing sample chunks from connect sink inputs
+    - **Sink input** is a playback stream, connected to a sink and producing samples for it

 **qmail**{: #qmail }
 :